Difference Between Primary And Secondary Hyperparathyroidism

 4. Understand Your Treatment Options:

 The treatment for hyperparathyroidism depends on the type and severity of the condition.
-For primary hyperparathyroidism caused by a single adenoma, surgical removal of the affected gland (parathyroidectomy) is usually the preferred treatment.
+Still, for primary hyperparathyroidism caused by a single adenoma, surgical removal of the affected gland (parathyroidectomy) is usually the preferred treatment.
 In some cases, minimally invasive parathyroidectomy (MIP) may be an option, which involves a smaller incision and a shorter recovery time.

 For secondary hyperparathyroidism, treatment focuses on addressing the underlying cause of hypocalcemia.
 This may involve vitamin D supplementation, calcium supplementation, dietary modifications, or treatment of the underlying kidney disease or malabsorption syndrome.
 In some cases, medications called calcimimetics may be used to suppress PTH secretion.